 The description of such financing agreements in this Prospectus Supplement is based on the forms of such agreements annexed to the Note Purchase Agreement.
 However, the terms of the financing agreements actually entered into may differ from the forms of such agreements and, consequently, may differ from the description of such agreements contained in this Prospectus Supplement.
 Although such changes are permitted, under the Note Purchase Agreement the terms of such agreements must not vary the Required Terms.
 In addition, United will be obligated to certify to the Trustees that any substantive modifications do not materially and adversely affect the Certificateholders.
 United must also obtain written confirmation from each Rating Agency that the use of financing agreements modified in any material respect from the forms attached to the Note Purchase Agreement would not result in a withdrawal, suspension or downgrading of the ratings of any Class of Certificates.
-See "Description of the Certificates -Obligation to Purchase Series B Equipment Notes".
+See "Description of the Certificates -Obligation to Purchase Equipment Notes".

-Three series of Equipment Notes will be issued with respect to each Aircraft: the "Series AA Equipment Notes" and the "Series A Equipment Notes" (together, the "Senior Equipment Notes") and the "Series B Equipment Notes" (together with the Senior Equipment Notes, the "Equipment Notes").
-United may elect to issue one or more series of Additional Equipment Notes with respect to an Aircraft at any time, which will be funded from sources other than this Offering and the Senior Certificates Offering and will be subordinated in right of payment to the Equipment Notes.
+Equipment Notes will be issued in two series with respect to each Aircraft (the "Series AA Equipment Notes" and the "Series A Equipment Notes" and, collectively, the "Equipment Notes").
+United may elect to issue one or more series of Additional Equipment Notes with respect to an Aircraft at any time, which will be funded from sources other than this Offering and will be subordinated in right of payment to the Equipment Notes.
 See "Possible Issuance of Additional Junior Certificates and Refinancing of Certificates".
 The Equipment Notes with respect to each Aircraft will be issued under a separate Indenture among United and Wilmington Trust, National Association, as indenture trustee thereunder (each, a "Loan Trustee").